 (Formerly called High-Risk)

-Land Sports: archery, backpacking, bicycling with vendor-supplied bicycles, “bounce houses,” caving, challenge/ropes courses, climbing walls, marksmanship,* gymnastics, horseback riding, rock climbing, skateboarding at a skateboard park, skiing, snowboarding, trapeze, vaulting (on horseback), when girls ages 12 and older will operate motorized vehicles, simulated skydiving, zero-gravity rooms, and zorbing.
+Land Sports: archery, backpacking, bicycling with vendor-supplied bicycles, “bounce house” facilities, caving, challenge/ropes courses, climbing walls, marksmanship,* gymnastics, horseback riding, rock climbing, skateboarding at a skateboard park, skiing, snowboarding, trapeze, vaulting (on horseback), when girls ages 12 and older will operate motorized vehicles, simulated skydiving, and zero-gravity rooms.

 *Marksmanship activities require special permission from the counci's executive team and GSNorCal’s insurance companies.
 The minimum age for girls using firearms in highly-supervised activities is 12 years old.
 Contact Travel@GirlScoutsNorCal to receive the appropriate Marksmanship Safety Activity Checkpoint related to your activity.